babashka/babashka/doc/dev.md

 When adding libraries to babashka, consider these evaluation criteria:

-- Adding the library or class extends the reach of babashka to more libraries in the Clojure eco-system.
 - The library or class is useful for general purpose scripting or accomplishing small devops tasks that would otherwise require a full JVM version of Clojure.
+- Adding the library or class would make babashka more compatible with Clojure libraries relevant to scripting or small devops tasks.
 - The functionality can't be met by shelling out to another CLI or can't be written as a small layer over an existing CLI (like `babashka.curl`) instead.